 Oak wilt kills in a matter of weeks.
-It creeps from the top down, blocking the tree’s vascular system (tubing used to collect food and water), dropping leaves either entirely green or green and brown with a sharp line dividing the colors.
+It creeps from the top down, blocking the tree’s vascular system (tubing used to collect food and water), dropping leaves either entirely green or green and brown with a distinct line dividing the dead and living tissue.
 Red oaks are mainly affected, including northern red oak, black oak and pin oak.
 White oaks are more resistant so the disease progresses more slowly.

 For some time now, this vascular disease has been spread across Michigan by way of a tiny black picnic beetle that transmit the spores.
 The sap beetles are attracted to injured oaks trees by the fruity smell of the tree’s sap that runs from open wounds.
 The spores then enter the wounds which can be caused by tree-climbing spikes, pruning, nailing signs on trees and accidental tree-barking (a wound created when bark is removed by impact from equipment like mowers or string trimmers).
 Once an oak is infected, the fungus moves underground to neighboring oaks through root grafts.
 Oaks within 100 feet of each other have connected or grafted root systems.
 If left untreated, oak wilt will continue to move from tree to tree.